john-k-walton/Prologue-Oscillators/README.md

 This is a collection of digital oscillators based on Peter Allwin's work porting Emilie Gillet's wonderful Plaits code to the Korg Prologue; PLUS 7 NEW models freshly ported from the original Plaits, AND 5 new wavetables from Braids, AND THEN some new wavetables derived from Shapershifter wavetables.

 WHAT IS IT?
 Plaits is a collection of DSP algorithms, wavetables, physical modeling, and traditional synthesis models combined together in one of the most popular macro oscillators in the eurorack world.
-These models aren't "load and go" Organ models or other melodiusly focus method; they're elegantly crafted DSP algorithms with interesting twists, sweet spots, and chaotic turns.
+These models aren't "load and go" Organ models or other synthesis method focused on melodiusness; they're elegantly crafted DSP algorithms with interesting twists, sweet spots, and chaotic turns.

 Each model represents a different type of synthesis method:
 * Virtual Analog - digital synthesis of classic waveforms.